The

 Besides, this isn’t actually about whether someone looks healthy or not.
 It’s about making assumptions about a stranger’s body from a stance of moral exceptionalism and treating those assumptions as fact, then owning those assumptions as your duty to act on.
 Don't.

-You can critique culture without deputizing yourself as its sheriff.
+You can critique culture without deputizing yourself as its enforcer.
 We absolutely have to talk about diet culture, aesthetic shifts, the mounting pressures of performance and social media, but we do not get to assign motive, diagnose, or justify intrusion as 'saving lives.'

 The Girl in the Bubble